-Technological and applied studies (TAS) is mandatory for all students in Year 7 and 8.
-Students can also select from a range of elective TAS subjects.
+Technological and Applied studies (TAS) is mandatory for all students in Year 7 and 8.
+Students can also select from a range of elective TAS subjects in Year 9-12.

 In TAS, students develop knowledge, understanding and skills through a design and production process using a range of tools, materials and techniques in theory and practical lessons.